 If you need back surgery but are worried about a long recovery, you might be a candidate for minimally invasive spine surgery.
-Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the skilled team at Gramercy Pain Center in Holmdel, Ocean Township and Browns Mills, New Jersey, offer this procedure, which uses specialized instruments and microdissection techniques that only require small skin incisions.
+Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the skilled team at Gramercy Pain Center in Holmdel, Red Bank and Montclair, New Jersey, offer this procedure, which uses specialized instruments and microdissection techniques that only require small skin incisions.
 This results in less pain, a shorter hospital stay, and a more speedy recovery.
 To see if the minimally invasive spine surgery is right for you, call the office or book online today.

 Minimally invasive spine surgery is a less invasive type of spine surgery with many advantages over traditional open surgery.
 Minimally invasive surgery uses smaller incisions and typically requires less trauma to the muscles and ligaments around your spine.

 Minimally invasive spine surgery offers a number of benefits, including:

 With minimally invasive spine surgery, you generally experience less pain, minimizing your reliance on pain medication after the procedure.

 Your surgeon at Gramercy Pain Center may recommend minimally invasive techniques for a variety of spinal conditions.
 Examples include:

 The team at Gramercy Pain Center offers a number of minimally invasive spine surgeries, including Vertiflex®, minimally invasive lumbar decompression (MILD® Vertiflex), sacroiliac joint (SI) joint fusion, and discectomies.

 Ask your provider to learn more about the minimally invasive spine procedures offered at Gramercy Pain Center.